-How to Create a Professional Portfolio for Your Next Job Interview
+How to Make a Professional Job Portfolio for Your Next Interview

 It’s easy to claim you’re great at working with others, but what does that really mean?
 Even if an employer is willing to assume you’re telling the truth, it’s a claim that communicates almost nothing and does little to separate you from others who also say they work well with others or are great at generating ideas.

-With that sentiment in mind, understanding how to make a professional portfolio for a job interview can provide more substance to your claims and backing them with tangible proof of your skills, both concrete and transferable.
+With that sentiment in mind, understanding how to make a professional portfolio for a job interview can provide more substance to your claims.
+A job portfolio provides evidence to the claims you made in your resume and cover letter regarding your candidacy and backing backs them up with tangible proof of your skills, both concrete and transferable.